Arita Porcelain Lab Yazaemon Water Stream and Sakura Sake Goblet Cup

 The transparency of the sake looks beautiful in the smooth, white porcelain.
 The cup is the perfect weight to be held in your hand, and is just the right size to hold with two fingers.

-Arita Porcelain Lab is a brand/ company revived by Yazaemon VII as a successor to the long-established Arita porcelain kiln established in 1804.
-To make Arita porcelain a global brand, the company has been working to create modern Arita porcelain that is in tune with modern lifestyles while incorporating the more than 200 years of traditions.
-To retain its red coloring, hand washing is recommended.
+Arita Porcelain Lab is a brand/company revived by the seventh generation of Yazaemon as a successor to the long-established Arita porcelain kiln established in 1804.
+To make Arita porcelain a global brand, the company has been working to create modern Arita porcelain that is in tune with modern lifestyles while incorporating more than 200 years of traditions.

 - Dimension: Top of cup 7.0cm(2.8in)×H8.5cm(3.3in) Bottom 6.5cm(2.6in)×H8.0cm(3.1in)